2001–02 Los Angeles Lakers season

-Results

 The Lakers got off to a fast start by winning their first seven games of the regular season, leading to a successful 16–1 start after a nine-game winning streak between November and December, and holding a 33–13 record at the All-Star break.
-The Lakers finished in second place in the Pacific Division with a 58–24 record, and earned the third seed in the Western Conference.
+The Lakers finished in second place in the Pacific Division with a 58–24 record, and earned the third seed in the Western Conference; the team qualified for the NBA playoffs for the eighth consecutive year.

+Shaquille O'Neal averaged 27.2 points, 10.7 rebounds and 2.0 blocks per game, while Kobe Bryant averaged 25.2 points, 5.5 rebounds, 5.5 assists and 1.5 steals per game, and Derek Fisher provided the team with 11.2 points per game, and also led them with 144 three-point field goals.
+In addition, Rick Fox contributed 7.9 points, 4.7 rebounds and 3.5 assists per game, while Robert Horry provided with 6.8 points and 5.9 rebounds per game, and Walker averaged 6.7 points and 7.0 rebounds per game.
+Meanwhile, Hunter contributed 5.8 points per game, and Richmond provided with 4.1 points per game.

-During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Kobe Bryant and Shaquille O'Neal were both selected for the 2002 NBA All-Star Game, as members of the Western Conference All-Star team; although O'Neal did not participate due to an injury for the second year in a row.
+During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, O'Neal and Bryant were both selected for the 2002 NBA All-Star Game, as members of the Western Conference All-Star team; although O'Neal did not participate due to an injury for the second year in a row.
 Bryant scored 31 points along with 5 rebounds and 5 assists, and was named the NBA All-Star Game Most Valuable Player, despite being booed by the hometown crowd in Philadelphia, as the Western Conference defeated the Eastern Conference, 135–120.
+Both Bryant and O'Neal were named to the All-NBA First Team, while Bryant was selected to the NBA All-Defensive Second Team; O'Neal finished in third place in Most Valuable Player voting with 15 first-place votes (696 points), and Bryant finished in fifth place in MVP voting with 1 first-place vote.
+Bryant also finished tied in third place in Defensive Player of the Year voting.

+In the Western Conference First Round of the 2002 NBA playoffs, and for the third consecutive year, the Lakers faced off against the 6th–seeded Portland Trail Blazers, a team that featured All-Star forward Rasheed Wallace, Bonzi Wells and Damon Stoudamire.
+The Lakers won the first two games over the Trail Blazers at home at the Staples Center, before winning Game 3 on the road, 92–91 at the Rose Garden Arena to win the series in a three-game sweep.
+It was the fifth time in the last six seasons that the Lakers won an NBA playoff series over the Trail Blazers.